igorcasmarques/igorcasmarques.github.io/docs/my-story/10-first-real-successes.md

 date: 2024-04-26T00:09
 ---

-*This is a memoir of my adult life.
-You can find my [resume](/docs/resume/intro) in a different area of this site.*

 ## Being a young composer

 Our family returned to Amherst in January 2016.
 There was a severe snowstorm when we arrived at the airport but our cab driver seemed unfazed by the whiteout and the low fuel warning light on his dashboard.